robric/wiki-contrail-controller/Contrail:-Project-Overview.md

 * High availability for Openstack.
 * Other features to ease the deployment and operation of cloud.

-JuniperOpenstack is based on Ubuntu cloud archive openstack packages with fixes/extension as needed.
+Contrail Cloud is based on Ubuntu cloud archive openstack packages with fixes/extension as needed.
 Its bundled with all the dependent packages and installation scripts.
-Note that Ubuntu Cloud archive has additonal openstack packages which may not be qualified for JuniperOpenstack and so will not be part of the release.
+Note that Ubuntu Cloud archive has additonal openstack packages which may not be qualified for Contrail Cloud and so will not be part of the release.
 That does not mean those package cannot be installed on top of Juniper's distribution.

-At this time, CentOS and its variant are not distributed as part of JuniperOpenstack.
+At this time, CentOS and its variant are not distributed as part of Contrail Cloud.
 These are available as Contrail networking product, with the expectation that it will be integrated with third party openstack distributions.
-More specifically, components that are part of JuniperOpenstack (eg. storage, Openstack HA, and Server Manager) are not supported for CentOS target.
+More specifically, components that are part of Contrail Cloud (eg. storage, Openstack HA, and Server Manager) are not supported for CentOS target.
 Having said that we maintain exact feature and performance parity on CentOS wrt Contrail networking features.

-More details on the release content of JuniperOpenstack can be found at [http://techwiki.juniper.net](http://techwiki.juniper.net/Documentation/Contrail).
+More details on the release content of Contrail Cloud can be found at [http://techwiki.juniper.net](http://techwiki.juniper.net/Documentation/Contrail).

 - - -

 ####Developer Resources ####

 ###### Code Repositories: ######
-Entire Contrail code, test scripts and features available as part of JuniperOpenstack are available in public at [GitHub](https://github.com/Juniper?query=).
+Entire Contrail code, test scripts and features available as part of Contrail Cloud are available in public at [GitHub](https://github.com/Juniper?query=).
 The developers are recommended to use android repo tool to create the development environment.
 The manifest files for OpenContrail is published at https://github.com/Juniper/contrail-vnc.
 For more information on building the OpenContrail packages refer to this [document](http://juniper.github.io/contrail-vnc/README.html).

 Note: All the code is distributed with Apache 2.0 license.